Keita1/sim/README.md

 - *sta_cycle_time*:  number of seconds to process a pallet (int)
 - *sta_type*::  type of station (not currently used (int)

-The file *sample.py* contains a valid configuration.
+The files *sample.py* and *sample.yaml* contain a valid configuration.

+Note that only one conveyor can currently be specified.

 ## Current Limitations and Todos

-1. Currently the configuration is done by passing in a python dict.
-Todo: allow configuration input to be done via a standard input file.
+1. Currently only supports one conveyor

 2. Currently the stations take a pallet, operate on it for a fixed amount of time, and pass it out.
 Todo:  build out a set of more complex